oracle/coherence-py-client/examples/README.md

 ```

 > [!NOTE]
-> Coherence AI  [vector_search.py](vector_search.py) example requires installation of `light-embed` package so that the example code can use the `onnx-models/all-MiniLM-L6-v2-onnx` model for generating text embeddings
+> Coherence AI  [vector_search.py](vector_search.py) example requires installation of `sentence-transformers` package so that the example code can use the `all-MiniLM-L6-v2` model for generating text embeddings
 >
 > ```bash
-> python3 -m pip install light-embed
+> python3 -m pip install sentence-transformers
 > ```